Down the TBR Hole #186

 • Decide: keep it or should it go?

-My shelf is up one to 1093 books.
-I finished a couple of books but added a few books to my wishlist.
+My want-to-read shelf is up a few books to 1141.
+I finished a couple of books, but added several to my wishlist.

 This week’s books: